Ananya281/SnakeWaterGunGame/README.md

 # Snake-Water-Gun Game

-This is Snake-Water-Gun game is developed in Python language.
+This is Snake-Water-Gun game developed in Python language.

 Snake Water Gun is a simple game played between two players, typically referred to as Player A and Player B. The game is also known by different names, such as Rock Paper Scissors.
 In this game, each player chooses one of three options: snake, water, or gun.
 The outcome of the game is determined by the rules: